 Have you ever watched competitive eating?
-It’s crazy.
+It's crazy.
 A lot of guys scoff and think they can eat a lot of food.
-They’re wrong.
+They're wrong.
 To set a world record, Joey Chestnut ate 74 hot dogs in 10 minutes.
 Think about that for a minute.
-Even if you got after it, you’d struggle to eat that many hot dogs in a week.
+Even if you got after it, you'd struggle to eat that many hot dogs in a week.
 Ten hot dogs a day is a lot of hot dogs.
 Most of us would be desperate for something else.
 (Obviously, Joey doesn't suffer from beef intolerance.)

-If you’ve ever seen one of these competitions, you might have noticed that the eaters get really sweaty.
-Maybe it’s stress from the competition.
-Maybe they’re just hot.
+If you've ever seen one of these competitions, you might have noticed that the eaters get sweaty.
+Maybe it's stress from the competition.
+Maybe they're just hot.
 Maybe something else is happening.
 A lot of people subscribe to the idea that meat sweats are a thing.
-The old adage is that if you eat a bunch of meat (like turkey on Thanksgiving), you’ll break into a nasty flop sweat.
+The adage is that if you eat a bunch of meat (like turkey on Thanksgiving), you'll break into a nasty flop sweat.
 The suggestion is that the meat itself is the cause.

 Other people swear this isn't a thing.
 They've been downing protein their whole lives and never encountered a single meat-induced drop of perspiration.
 Who is right?
 Are meat sweats a real thing?
 It turns out that this is not a question driving modern science (although it should be).
 So, we'll have to dig pretty deeply to answer these questions, but today, your burning meat-sweat questions will all be answered.